 First of all, the feeling that the K71M RGB produces when typing and writing texts is quite good overall.
 Its Outemu (blue) keyswitches offer good response and precision when typing.
 This gives us a constant feeling of fluidity without interruptions, like when writing long texts like this article, for example.
 Blue keyswitches are known to be a bit noisy, and the Outemu ones of the K71M aren’t an exception.
-However, this shouldn’t be considered a weak point necessarily, since many users really like the “click” sound of the blue switches as a useful feedback for writing and typing tasks.
-In fact, we consider that the noise level of the K71M’s mechanical switches when typing is moderate, and in no case it is annoying or very loud.
+However, this shouldn’t be considered a weak point necessarily, since many users like the “click” sound of the blue switches as useful feedback for writing and typing tasks.
+We consider that the noise level of the K71M’s mechanical switches when typing is moderate, and in no case, it is annoying or very loud.

 Smart Wheel & K71M RGB Application Software

 As described in the specification section, the K71M RGB also features a useful Smart dial wheel.
 The Smart wheel is powered by Windows 10 without additional software.
 The only requirement to enjoy this nice feature is to use the latest Windows 10 version.